1.3.1. Commonly Used Options¶

 Select big-endian; only applicable for Cortex-R

 Some Arm processor variants can be used in conjunction with floating-point hardware processors to perform floating-point operations more efficiently.
-To enable this support, the user must specify the -mfloat-abi=hard option in combination with the appropriate -mfpu option depending on what Arm processor variant is in use.
+To enable this support, you must specify the -mfloat-abi=hard option in combination with the appropriate -mfpu option depending on what Arm processor variant is in use.

 Select floating point ABI indicated by <arg>.